 |Download the Labor Market Survey Here|

 The Tyler Labor Market Survey is a detailed assessment of the Tyler area labor force within a 30-mile radius.
 The publication is a joint project between the Tyler Economic Development Council and Dr. Marilyn Young, Professor of Management at The University of Texas at Tyler and is produced every 3 years.
-The latest survey was completed in 2014 and is the seventh edition.
+The latest survey was completed in 2014 and is the ninth edition.

 You can download our latest labor market survey by clicking on the image to the left.

 The Tyler Labor Market Survey was conducted during October 2013-March 2014.
 The research was requested by The Tyler Economic Development Council and is based upon information from U. S. Census 2010 estimates, American Community Survey, Texas Workforce Commission, 2011 Tyler Labor Market Survey, and other data sources.

 The purpose of the survey was to provide labor market information to businesses considering expanding or opening new facilities within the Tyler area.
 Detailed information concerning the labor market should be helpful in making these decisions.